mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 personality (and possibly even memory) will remain; this resembles reincarnation.
 An undutiful spirit diminishes in proportion to its failures.
-However, actual demotion on the ‘chain of being’ is rare.
+However, actual demotion on the 'chain of being' is rare.
 It would be a very bad Noble who returned as a Prole and a very bad Prole who returned as, for instance, an Imperial or rodent.

 Dutiful spirits advance.
-Merit in Morality’s Path, is tied with psionic power, at least as far as Zhodani spirits are concerned (Morality’s Path recognizes spirits and duty
+Merit in Morality's Path, is tied with psionic power, at least as far as Zhodani spirits are concerned (Morality's Path recognizes spirits and duty

 of other races but has little to say about them).
 When a Prole displays psionic power, it means they showed